rambotech/BOG.DropZone/README.md

 *Get Reference* :: returns the refence value for the specified key within the pathway.
 Returns an empty string if the key doesn't exist.

+NOTE: The reference key "info" is reserved for internal use.
+When *Get Reference* is called with this key, a json blob of usage and state statistics for the drop zone is the value.

 ### Admin
 *Reset* :: wipes out all pathways, including their payloads and references.